Guide Dogs, the NDIS and you

 An NDIS Plan outlines the services and supports that may be funded for an individual under the scheme.
 Your Plan will be based on your goals and needs that relate to your vision impairment, and may include things like recreation activities, travel, life skills, counselling, assistive technology and mobility training.

-Your Plan will be created once you’ve met with your NDIS Planner.
-It should be focused on your goals, outlining the support you need to achieve them and the funding you will be able to receive for the duration of the Plan.
+Your Plan should be focused on your goals, outlining the support you need to achieve them and the funding you will be able to receive for the duration of the Plan.

 If approved by the NDIS, we can deliver any of our wide range of programs and services to you through your Plan.
 This will include all the necessary assessments, equipment, training and support you need to achieve your goals, as laid out in your plan.